Why do we need the Lyric?

-Some unique attributes include a large stage size, existence of wings, an orchestra pit, a floor suitable for dancing, a large fly loft, storage area for props and scenery, good acoustics, clear sight lines and a comfortable lobby with ample restrooms.
+Some unique attributes include a large stage size, the existence of wings, an orchestra pit, a floor suitable for dancing, a large fly loft, storage area for props and scenery, good acoustics, clear sight lines and a comfortable lobby with ample restrooms.

 How will the Lyric benefit our region?

 The economic impact of the Lyric will be felt in many ways.
-With the venue that is being proposed, Casper will have the ability to attract renown regional and national performance groups including but not limited to musical and theater productions.
+With the venue that is being proposed, Casper will have the ability to attract renowned regional and national performance groups including but not limited to musical and theater productions.
 It will also have the capability to accommodate large meetings, lectures, public speakers, weddings, and receptions.
-The events that would use this venue will draw visitors from around the state and region who enhance Casper's economy by spending money in local hotels, restaurants and shops.
+The events that would use this venue will draw visitors from around the state and region who enhance Casper's economy by spending money in local hotels, restaurants, and shops.
 In addition, with David Street Station being located across the street, we foresee this as an additional joint venture to encourage economic development.